The Walker Charter Academy teacher could see their thoughts reflected in their facial expressions.

 Back at Walker, Rebecca Thomas saw a change in her students as they read deeper into the book, and donations started to add up.

 “When the money started coming in they watched the GoFundMe website like crazy, literally applauding when someone new gave,” Thomas said.
 “I have always told my students, ‘You don't just live in Walker, you live in the world.
 What you do in that world matters.’"

 Near the end of the book, Dut gives a popular TED Talk, explaining the hardships of his life and his need to return to provide clean water for his father’s village and the people of South Sudan.
 Thomas’s students were drawn in by the power of Dut’s story.

 “They didn't empathize at first but turned a corner towards the end of the book,” Thomas said.
 “You could see the light bulb go off in their heads and some of them had tears in their eyes.”

 Combined, the students at both schools have raised over $4,000 with more coming in throughout January.
 Although not enough to fund an entire well of $15,000, the effort provided insight into the lives of others.

 About National Heritage Academies:

-Walker Charter Academy and Cross Creek Charter Academy are part of National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. with 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+Walker Charter Academy and Cross Creek Charter Academy are part of National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. with over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.